acquia/lightning/README.md

 and as a result, you will be unable to uninstall dependencies of any parent profile using either of those tools.
 You can still uninstall these dependencies via the UI at "/admin/modules/uninstall".
-We have provided patches [here](https://www.drupal.org/node/2902643) for both Drush and Drupal Console.
+We have provided patches [here](https://www.drupal.org/node/2902643) for both Drush and Drupal Console which allow you to uninstall dependencies of parent profiles.

 * [Drupal Console inherited profile dependencies patch](https://www.drupal.org/files/issues/2902643-3-drupalconsole-master.patch).
 * [Drush 9 inherited profile dependencies patch](https://www.drupal.org/files/issues/2902643-2--drush-master.patch).